17 Handy Hints That Make Doing the Laundry Less of a Hassle

 Even if you empty your dryer’s lint trap before each load, chances are there is still lint buildup around the area that could potentially cause a fire.
 So it’s important to deep clean the area once in a while, and this handy hint will get the job done.
 Wrap a clean rag around one end of a paint stir stick.
 Remove the lint trap and clean out the area with the rag-covered stick.
 To help the lint stick to the rag, dampen it with water first.

-Find out the things you can clean with a lint roller—besides clothes!
+Here are the things you can clean with a lint roller—besides clothes!

 Freeze your jeans